nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 >Cloud Base As:  Communication protocols with proxies and clients portal , Type of Service and Knoledge offered
 and Overall Costs(data rates exchanges with cloud platform + device/proxy cost)

-### Performance of embedded devices
+### Power consuming and energy efficiency

 ### Evaluation of end-user experience
 We focus on effectiveness of service and knowledge extrapolated
-1.  we want to create a secure path through an urban area
+1. We want to create a secure path through an urban area
 2. light and croud as indicator of security instead of obscure and not populated side streets
 3. Density of pubs, bars and restaurants as synonimus of secure

-- Idea of "More people and light implies more secure areas" is effective?
+> Idea of "More people and light implies more secure areas" is effective?
-- Can We measure Safety of roads through Ambiental Sensors and density of Points of interests in the area?
+> Can We measure Safety of roads through Ambiental Sensors and density of Points of interests in the area?